vincentmanz/Metagenomics_2024/Day_3/Day3_mofa_tryp.md

 # Formating the data

-We concider that we have 3 differents experiments, Control, T. cruzi and T. rangeli.
-We will need to separate these experiments into 3 blocks of data.
+We concider that we have 3 differents block of data, viruses, fungi and bacteria.
+We need to separate the data.

 ```r